 One huge thing that helped me to overcome my fear was deciding if continuing to run from my fear would cause more damage than this possible consequence that I was afraid of.

 And I’m going to be a bit morbid here, but I decided that if I continued living life being horribly afraid of death and germs, then it wasn’t much of a life at all.
-I decided that the risk of possibly dying or becoming seriously ill was actually worth it when I compared it to the alternative, which was constant anxiety, compulsive research, and excessive hand washing.
+I decided that the risk of possibly dying or becoming seriously ill was actually worth it when I compared it to the alternative, which was constant anxiety, compulsive research, and excessive hand washing (or non-stop worry that my hands weren’t clean).

 So just take a minute once you are done the exercise to decide if these fears are worth it.
 Are you missing out on better things in life by being scared and avoiding your fears?

 So, I hope this post helps you, and you can also download a printable copy of the journaling exercises in a more visually pleasing format (without all of my blabbering).
-It’s part of my free Anxiety Handbook!
-So you can sign up below!
+It’s part of my self-care and wellness resource library!
+You can sign up below!